 THE VULNERABILITY OF PLANTATION CROPS TO CLIMATE CHANGE

 The focus of previous empirical studies has been on the developed countries like US, but vulnerability to climate change may be greater in the developing world, where agriculture typically plays a larger economic role.
 Climatic shocks such as excess rainfall, deficit rainfall, delayed onset of the monsoon, crop damage due to pest and insects always pose barriers to crop yields ( Nepal and Shrestha, 2015) and this climatic variability and occurrence of extreme events are major concerns for the Indian subcontinents.
-In India, the analysis of seasonal and annual surface air temperatures (Pant & Kumar, 1997) has shown a significant warming trend of 0.57◦C per hundred years and the warming is found to be mainly contributed by the post-monsoon and winter seasons.
+In India, the analysis of seasonal and annual surface air temperatures (Pant & Kumar, 1997) has shown a significant warming trend of 0.570C per hundred years and the warming is found to be mainly contributed by the post-monsoon and winter seasons.
 The monsoon temperatures do not show a significant trend in any major part of the country and similar warming trends have also been noticed in Pakistan, Nepal, Sri Lanka and Bangladesh (Warrick and Ahmed, 2012).

 Rainfall patterns in India over the past century have shown largely random fluctuations, with no consistent trend in the summer monsoon; however, localized trends have emerged.
 Increasing rainfall has been observed along the West Coast, North Andhra Pradesh, and Northwest India, while East Madhya Pradesh, Odisha, and Northeast India have experienced a decline (Kumar and Parik,2001).
 Extreme situations like floods, droughts, cyclones, etc. pose direct threats to crops, while more subtle weather shifts during critical growth stages can also significantly affect yields.
 Agricultural productivity is further shaped by market conditions, input costs, and water availability.
 Rainfall deficits often reduce irrigation supplies, which may lead to a shift from irrigated to rain-fed crops in subsequent seasons (Kumar et al., 2004).